Saladette.com

 Home of Lezlie's Seeds

-I then began collecting books on vegetable breeding, and I loved Livingston's account of his work with tomatoes.
+I then began collecting books on vegetable breeding, and I loved Livingston's account of his work with tomatoes in the 1800's.
 I have followed his methods when selecting my plants and seeds, and it has worked for me.
-I also rely on Carol Depp's book, Breed Your Own Vegetable Varieties.
+I also rely on Carol Depp's book, "Breed Your Own Vegetable Varieties".

 I also saved seed from a sort of triangular fruited tomato in our garden that we believe to have been Stupice, and from that we got our pear and plum tomato lines, crossed with Principe Borghese and Yellow Pear.
 Siskiyou Plum has good, sprightly flavor, with green seed gel, and the Teton pear is a sweet one with meaty texture, larger than the regular red pear.
 Siskiyou is very productive with many clusters of 5 fruits and is great for fresh salsa.
 Teton Pear does have some susceptibility to blossom end rot.

 I have no formal education in biology, plant science, or anything to do with commercial agriculture and farming.
-My interest in agriculture and farming have been life long, and I am self-educated.
-I swear it is in the bones, in your genes, whatever, as my ancestors were farmers.
-I am also a published Certified Master Gardener through the Cooperative Extension Service of U.C.
-Davis.
-I write the various gardening/growing booklets for our county.
+My interest in agriculture and farming, self-sustenance and pioneering skills, has been life long, and I am self-educated.
+I was also a Certified Master Gardener through the Cooperative Extension Service of U.C.
+Davis since 1993, to 2008.
 I find working with seeds and maintaining rare varieties extremely rewarding.
-There is no miracle greater than germination and seeing that seedling heave itself out of the soil anew each Spring.
-I love gardening!

 About Me